TommySpecs/LychParlour-photography/README.md

 ## User Experience (UX)

-LychParlour Photographer is an online site dedicated to the sharing recent works by the photographer,with calls to action to contact
+LychParlour Photographer is an online site dedicated to the sharing recent works by the photographer,with calls to action to contact if their services are required.

 Portfolio Viewing:
 Services and Pricing
 Contact Information: